nichdel/agorawiki/Home/Library/favor.md

 Note that due to elements of code in this essay it is reproduced in PRE format.

-A Completely Formal Nomic
+<pre>A Completely Formal Nomic

 Submitted in partial fulfilment of the requirements for the degree of Bachelor